 The bike sports two types of shifting systems – front and back, both from Shimano Altus.
 Of course, this awesome mountain bike couldn’t have been complete without a proper braking system– two Tektro Hydro discs with 160mm rotors.
 One can say that it is an MTB enthusiast’s dream come true.

 As you can see, there are many choices when it comes to mountain bikes for you first cycling tour.
+Check out Bike Stores Toronto to find amazing deals on bikes.
 Bear in mind that each bike has been designed for a certain purpose – some have impeccable braking systems, others can help you go up or down the hill faster.
 Some are cheaper; others are expensive.
 As always, it is up to you to decide which one suits your cycling style best.

 We are happy to present this collaborative post to offer valuable information to our readers.